nipy/nipy/doc/glossary.rst

    PCA
       Principal component analysis is a multivariate technique to determine orthogonal components across multiple sources (or sensors).
-See :term:`ICA` and the `wikipedia PCA` page.
+See :term:`ICA` and the `wikipedia PCA`_ page.

    PET
       Positron emission tomography is a nethod of detecting the spatial distributions of certain radiolabeled compounds - usually in the brain.
-PET was the first mainstream technique used for detection regional changes in blood-flow as an index of which brain areas were active when the subject is doing various tasks, or at rest.
-These studies used radiolabeled water to mark blood flow.
-This use has been almost completely replaced by the less invasive :term:`BOLD` :term:`FMRI` technique.
+The scanner detectors pick up the spatial distribution of emitted radiation from within the body.
+From this pattern, it is possible to reconstruct the distribution of radiactivity in the body, using techniques such as filtered back projection.
+PET was the first mainstream technique used for detecting regional changes in blood-flow as an index of which brain areas were active when the subject is doing various tasks, or at rest.
+These studies nearly all used :term:`water activation PET`.
 See the `wikipedia PET`_ entry.

    SPM
       SPM (statistical parametric mapping) refers either to the